No-Cost Attempt for Closure

 The Low-Scored Site Initiative (LSSI) is a particular strength of ours, because we helped to draft the original LSSI legislation and guidance documents.

 ERMI has served hundreds of LSSI site owners, and of the sites we have completed, more than 45% have resulted in file closure.

 Florida ranks petroleum discharge sites using a numerical score on a hazard-rating system.
-Sites with a score of 20 or less are considered low-scored sites, and are eligible to participate in the LSSI process.
+Sites with a score of 29 or less are considered low-scored sites, and are eligible to participate in the LSSI process.
 Sites scoring 11 or higher can qualify for full cleanup funding through FDEP sources.

 *Note: See summary at the end of this section for details of 7/1/16 LSSI expansion.